© Crown copyright 2021

 Children with health concerns

-Very few children are now known to be clinically extremely vulnerable.
+It is now known that very few children are clinically extremely vulnerable.
 Read the latest guidance on shielding and protecting people who are clinically extremely vulnerable.

-We are aware that some parents and carers may look to holiday clubs and out-of-school settings to offer respite childcare for children with special educational needs or with an Education, Health and Care Plan (EHCP).
-We have asked providers to ensure that making provision available and accessible to these children, as far as possible, remains a priority in these current circumstances.
+Parents and carers may continue to look to holiday clubs and out-of-school settings to offer respite childcare for children with special educational needs or with an education, health and care plan (EHCP).
+Further information on this is available in the guidance for children’s social care services.
+We have also asked providers to ensure that provision is available and accessible to these children, as far as possible, and remains a priority in these current circumstances.